Division of Criminal Justice

 The Division of Criminal Justice is the agency within the Executive branch of government responsible for investigating and prosecuting all criminal matters, both in adult and juvenile courts, in the State of Connecticut.
 The agency also represents the state in all appellate, post-trial and post-conviction proceedings arising from the prosecution of criminal matters.

-The Division's highly successful internship program once again provided educational opportunities to 34 law students during the fiscal year.
-One intern from the University of Connecticut was secured under the Tolland State's Attorney=s outreach program, an effort designed to attract minority students to the law, law school and prosecution as a career.
+The Division's highly successful internship program once again provided educational opportunities to 35 law students during the fiscal year.
+The year also saw the number of female Inspectors within the Division double.

 The Division=s Cold Case Unit investigates and prosecutes serious crimes that have gone "cold," or unsolved for a long period of time.
 Cases over the past year included DNA cases (with support from a federal Solving Cold Cases with DNA grant award), physical evidence cases and eye witness accounts.
 Arrests were made for crimes including murder, sexual assault, kidnapping, and armed robbery.
-The Unit currently has 29 active cases, and case referral is at an all time high.
+The Unit currently has 31 active cases, and case referral is at an all time high.
+On a related note, the Division is proud of its ongoing cooperation with the Connecticut Innocence Project in regard to the testing of potentially exculpatory DNA evidence.
+One such case resulted in the exoneration of an individual incarcerated for murder and the subsequent identification and arrest of a suspect who has been linked to and charged with two additional homicides.